tilgep/COTBK-Menu/README.md

 # COTBK-Menu

 ### Adds sourcemod functionality to Castle Of The Bladekeeper
+### Please Note: This is not necessary to play the map, just some QoL features
 - Use command `!commandsmenu` to access features
 - Upgrade your stats
 - Cast your spells